 Showing 1-10 of 24 Results

-Professor of Cardiothoracic Surgery (Adult Cardiac Surgery) at the Stanford University Medical Center
+Professor of Cardiothoracic Surgery (Adult Cardiac Surgery) at the Stanford University Medical Center, Emeritus

 Jeffrey A. Feinstein, MD, MPH

-Dunlevie Family Professor of Pulmonary Vascular Disease and Professor, by courts, of Bioengineering at the Lucile Salter Packard Children's Hospital
+Dunlevie Family Professor of Pulmonary Vascular Disease and Professor, by courtesy, of Bioengineering

 Current Research and Scholarly InterestsResearch interests include (1) computer simulation and modeling of cardiovascular physiology with specific attention paid to congenital heart disease and its treatment, (2) the evaluation and treatment of pulmonary hypertension/pulmonary vascular diseases, and (3) development and testing of medical devices/therapies for the treatment of congenital heart disease and pulmonary vascular diseases.